ZhandosGitHub/frontend-nanodegree-website-optimization/README.md

 # Running

 * To see online - [Link to Portfolio site](https://zhandosgithub.github.io/Optimize%20Portfolio%20Site/index.html)
-* To see locally - clone the [Project](https://github.com/ZhandosGitHub/ZhandosGitHub.github.io) from GitHub and run Index.html file in "Optimize Portfolio Site"
+* To see locally - clone the [Project](https://github.com/ZhandosGitHub/frontend-nanodegree-website-optimization) from GitHub and run Index.html